Single-Cell-Genomics-Group-CNAG-CRG/ST-analysis/README.md

 #### Cell-Cell interactions
 - [CellPhoneDB](https://github.com/Teichlab/cellphonedb) developed by Roser Vento.
 CellPhoneDB is a publicly available repository of curated receptors, ligands and their interactions.
 Subunit architecture is included for both ligands and receptors, representing heteromeric complexes accurately.
 This is crucial, as cell-cell communication relies on multi-subunit protein complexes that go beyond the binary representation used in most databases and studies.
 - [scTalk](https://github.com/VCCRI/scTalk/) developed by Farbehi.
 N scTalk is an R package for intercellular communication (ligand-receptor) analysis from scRNA-seq data and implements the method described in [Farbehi et al](https://elifesciences.org/articles/43882).
+- [NATMI](https://www.nature.com/articles/s41467-020-18873-z) developed by Rui Hou.
+NATMI uses connectomeDB2020 (a database of 2293 manually curated ligand-receptor pairs with literature support) to predict and visualise cell-to-cell communication networks from single-cell (or bulk) expression data.
+GitHub repo [here](https://github.com/forrest-lab/NATMI/).

+#### Deep learning tools
+- [Deeplearning-digital-pathology](https://github.com/zhaoxuanma/Deeplearning-digital-pathology) This repository contains utilities for virtual slides and images classification and semantic segmentation with Keras and Caffe and an extension class of ImageDataGenerator of Keras to generate batches of images with data augmentation for segmentation.
+Demo code is provided for reference.
 ## General Comments
 Things to keep in mind when pre-processing the data